 This CAPER is the product of data from Integrated Disbursement and Information System (IDIS), the City's Community Development Coordinator files, public hearings, consultation and data collection from local agencies, KS Statewide Homeless Coalition, US Census, and City staff.
 A complete draft of this report has been made available for public review and comment for a 17-day period beginning August 26, 2023.
 The availability of the CAPER was advertised in the local newspaper on August 25, 2023 and was available for review on the City's website, the Leavenworth Public Library and the Community Development Department at City Hall, 100 N 5th St Leavenworth, KS.
-The public hearing was held on September 11, 2023 at 4:15pm during the meeting of the Community Development Advisory Board.
-No public comments were received.
+The public hearing is to be held on September 11, 2023 at 4:15pm during the meeting of the Community Development Advisory Board.
+All public comments will be received and documented.